 Below is a sneak peek of this content!

+This article references parts of the story in my fiction books, The Meadow Protocol and book 2, After The Brush, part of The Continuity Chronicles series.
+Available in my store for signed paperback and hard copies for from Amazon to include Kindle and Audible.
 Transmission Discipline (TRANSDISC) is the practice of controlling how, when, and what you transmit in order to reduce detection, exploitation, confusion, and unintended intelligence leakage.
 If EMCON decides whether you emit at all, TRANSDISC determines how dangerous it is when you do.
 For preparedness and prepper groups, TRANSDISC is one of the highest-return skills available: it costs nothing, requires no special equipment, and dramatically reduces risk.
 What Is TRANSDISC?
 At its core, TRANSDISC forces a pause before every transmission: Is this transmission necessary?
 Can it be shorter and clearer?
 Does it expose patterns, intent, or emotion?
 Poor transmission discipline doesn’t just clutter the air—it creates actionable intelligence for anyone listening.
 Good TRANSDISC turns communications into a precise tool, not background noise.
-TRANSDISC, COMSEC, and EMCON (How They Fit Together) These disciplines are complementary but distinct: COMSEC protects the content of communications EMCON controls the existence and detectability of emissions TRANSDISC governs the human behavior inside every transmission You can have encryption and still fail TRANSDISC.You can enforce EMCON and still lose discipline when you finally transmit.
-TRANSDISC is the bridge between technical security and operational silence.
-Why TRANSDISC Matters in Preparedness Scenarios During disasters or instability, operators tend to:...
+TRANSDISC, COMSEC, and EMCON (How They Fit Together) These disciplines are complementary but distinct: COMSEC protects the content of communications EMCON controls the existence and detectability of emissions TRANSDISC governs the human behavior inside...